tinasheeliashamandishe/dhcp-same-lan/README.md

 <h1>DHCP</h1>

 <h2>Description</h2>
 This lab will configure DHCP.
+The DHCP server is on the same subnet as the clients
 <br />

 <h2>Environments Used </h2>